SPACE-AlyeN6378/IPTx-Automation/components/devices/README.md

 | [`remove_interface()`](./network_device.py#L160) | Port number or the interface itself `interface_or_port: str \| PhysicalInterface \| Loopback` | Removes an interface by its port number                | Removed interface |

 ### Configuration Script Generator [`send_script()`](./network_device.py#L174)

-This generates a complete Cisco command and sends it to the networking devices.
-(For now, it copy/pastes using `pyperclip` library).
-The netmiko library will use this list, and send them to the actual networking devices.
+This function generates a complete Cisco command script and sends it to the networking devices.
-This automates all the necessary configuration and reduces hassles from being manually configured.
+Currently, it copies and pastes using the `pyperclip` library.
+The `netmiko` library will utilize this script to send configurations to the actual networking devices, automating all necessary configuration tasks and reducing the need for manual intervention.